ReScience/ReScience-submission/article/tennøe-hodne-haug-weltzien-einevoll-halnes-2018.md

 ![Model predictions for the effect of various $G_\mathrm{BK}$ conductances on burstiness. \textbf{A}-\textbf{C} Left, membrane potential of the model.
 Right, distribution of event durations in the time interval from 1 to 5 s (of the 50 s simulated).
 The grey line indicates the threshold for what is considered a spike and what is considered a burst, and BF denotes the burstiness factor. \textbf{D} The burstiness factor increased with $G_\mathrm{BK}$. \textbf{E} The burstiness factor decreased with $\tau_\mathrm{BK}$.](figures/figure_1.eps){#fig:figure1}

-The results shown in Figure @fig:figure2 corresponds well to those in Figure 2 of the original publication.
+The results shown in Figure @fig:figure2 correspond well to those in Figure 2 of the original publication.
 The behavior we observe is similar to the behavior in the original publication.
 When increasing $G_\mathrm{BK}$ the model went from having a low burstiness factor